 "Successful Strategy Execution - Part I: What Does It Look Like," by David P. Norton, is one of my favorite two-part articles.
 In Part I, Dr. Norton writes on the fundamentals of why the Balanced Scorecard system works, drilling into the role of financial and customer execution and achievement measures, including examples from Balanced Scorecard Hall of Fame Companies.
 Dr. Norton begins with the story of Roger Bannister and his successful quest to run a sub-four minute mile.
 Roger clearly articulated his target, created a sense of urgency, and went for it.

 I had a similar personal experience with my quest to become an Olympic rower.
 It was they year 2000 and my TV watching of the Sydney Olympics had just concluded.
 With Athens four years away, I dreamed of making the US Olympic Team.
-I set the target and wrote it down so I could see it.
-I renamed my training log: "Journey to Greece."
+I set the stretch target and wrote it down so I could see it.
+As outlandish as it seemed at the time, I renamed my training log: "Journey to Greece."
 I created my own sense of urgency, measured my progress, and executed my initiatives to put me in the best position come the 2004 Olympic trials.

 Strategy starts with a passionate leadership team, one that is prepared to put down on paper KPIs that define success and work hard to articulate their successful strategy execution plan(s) through financial, customer, internal, and people/culture perspectives.
 For those of you looking for a simple framework to organize your strategy execution process and then take that leap of faith to put it down on paper, share it with employees and report on it, read on.